-After the surgery is done, your body starts forming a blood clot over the extraction site.
+After the surgery, your body starts forming a blood clot over the extraction site.
 If the blood clot gets dislodged, you wind up with a dry socket, where bone and nerves are exposed at the surgery site.
-This is a painful condition that slows healing, so know how to avoid it.
+This painful condition slows healing, so know how to avoid it.

 Straws are a no-no after dental surgery, as they create suction that can disturb stitches or pull the blood clot loose.
 Avoid any vigorous swishing.

-Don’t touch the surgical site unless you need to, with either your fingers or your tongue.
+Don’t touch the surgical site unless you need to, with your fingers or tongue.
 Passionate kissing is a bad idea, too—though most people aren’t interested in making out right after dental surgery!

 Smoking introduces toxins into your mouth that cause inflammation and disrupt healing.
 Smokers have a higher risk of getting dry sockets.
 If you smoke, try to abstain for at least a few days after the surgery.

 Most experts advise waiting at least a week before drinking alcohol again.
 Alcohol can inhibit the body’s healing process and lower your immune defenses, which increases your risk of getting an infection.
-Alcohol can also have detrimental or even dangerous interactions with any antibiotics or painkillers you’re taking.
+Alcohol can also have harmful or dangerous interactions with any antibiotics or painkillers you take.

 Wisdom Tooth Extraction: Educate Yourself

 Still worried about wisdom tooth extraction surgery?
-It may help to educate yourself on how much good you’re doing for your health.
-Wisdom teeth that don’t get removed when they need to can cause pain, infection, and damage to surrounding bone and teeth down the line.
+It may help educate yourself on how good you’re doing for your health.
+Wisdom teeth that don’t get removed when needed can cause pain, infection, and damage to surrounding bone and teeth down the line.